allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/integration_pytorch_ignite.md

 params = {'number_of_epochs': 20, 'batch_size': 64, 'dropout': 0.25, 'base_lr': 0.001, 'momentum': 0.9, 'loss_report': 100}
 params = task.connect(params)  # enabling configuration override by clearml
 ```
-The hyperparameter configurations can be viewed in the WebApp in the experiment's page, in the **CONFIGURATION** tab.
+The hyperparameter configurations can be viewed in the WebApp in the experiment's **CONFIGURATION** tab.

 ![image](../../../img/examples_integration_pytorch_ignite_config.png)